Skip to main content

 Cortex XSOAR Application#

 In this method, you grant consent for the Cortex XSOAR multi-tenant application to access your data.
 The application is maintained by Cortex XSOAR.
-Depending on the integration, this requires either admin consent to get access without a user or user consent to get access on behalf of a user.
+Depending on the integration, this requires either admin consent to access data without a user or user consent to access data on behalf of a user.

 Note: This method requires that you give consent to all permissions requested by the application.